kenneth-lee-ch/kenneth-lee-ch.github.io/_pages/about.md

 Biography
 ======

 Kenneth is a Ph.D. student in Electrical and Computer Engineering at Purdue University, advised by Professor [Murat Kocaoglu](https://www.muratkocaoglu.com/).
 His research centers on causal discovery and its applications in machine learning, with a particular focus on invariant prediction and root cause analysis of failures in microservices.
 He holds a B.S. in Computer Science and Mathematics from Brigham Young University–Hawaii and an M.S. in Statistics from UC Davis.
-Kenneth has received best reviewer awards from AISTATS, UAI, and ICLR, and has completed internships at DellEMC, Newday Investing, Bayer, Experian DataLabs, Genentech, and Amazon.
+Kenneth has received best reviewer awards from AISTATS, UAI, and ICLR, and has completed internships at Dell EMC, Newday Investing, Bayer, Experian DataLabs, Genentech, and Amazon.

 ## 📰 News